vscode-kubernetes-tools/vscode-kubernetes-tools/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Prerequisites

+When running from source (that is, debugging in the Extension Development Host), you must install dependencies first.
+There are two sets of dependencies: node module dependencies and extension dependencies.

+1. **Install node modules:** In the integrated terminal, run `npm install`.
+2. **Install extension dependencies:** In the VS Code Extensions tab, search for RedHat YAML and install that extension.

+(Note that end users do *not* need to do these steps.
+VS Code extension packaging and installation takes care of them.
+But running from source bypasses this process so we have to do them by hand.)

+If you get the error `Extension 'ms-kubernetes-tools.vscode-kubernetes-tools' failed to activate` (usually followed by `command 'extension.some-command-id' not found`) then it probably means you're missing an extension dependency.

 ## The 'Create Cluster' and 'Add Existing Cluster' Commands

 The 'Create Cluster' and 'Add Existing Cluster' commands rely on provider-specific tools or APIs for interacting with the cloud or cluster.
 We have a basic extension point for implementing new cloud providers.  **This is currently experimental and we welcome feedback.**